 4. Make time for the things you love.

 Setting aside time for your hobbies is a great happiness booster.
+If you don’t have any hobbies, then there’s no better time to head over to tlhobbyideas.com to find one that suits you and your lifestyle.
 Go to the gym more, play video games, cook, craft.
 Do whatever it is you have to do to feel that temporary sense of relief from that frenzied thing we call life.
 Hobbies keep your mind active, but also allow you to remove yourself from the stress that results from having to go to work or school every day.

 You do hobbies because you love them.
 You love them because they make you happy.
 Therefore you should do hobbies because they make you happy.
 BAM, I rest my case.